-Fact #1: Clients don’t always do the obvious thing
+Fact #1: Patients don’t always do the obvious thing

-If potential clients spot your ads online, don’t assume they’ll automatically contact you via Facebook, email or a web form — even though that seems the easiest and most obvious thing to do.
+If prospects spot your ads online, don’t assume they’ll automatically contact you via Facebook, email or a web form — even though that seems the easiest and most obvious thing to do.
 The personal nature of the private health sector means they’re likely to pick up the phone.

 Researchers discovered that 41% of patients who found a dental practice online then called up to book an appointment.
-But unless your reception team obsessively asks which website, advert or post any caller might have seen, then you’ll be none the wiser about which of your marketing activities is paying off.
-Most callers probably can’t remember anyway.
+But unless your reception team obsessively asks which website, advert, or post any caller might have seen, then you’ll be none the wiser about which of your marketing activities is paying off.
+You’re likely to hear “On Google”, or they can’t remember.

 Fact #2: Their journey to you is often complicated

 Think for a moment about how people book holidays.
 Everything is personal and must be right.
-That’s why tourism customers check out reviews, watch videos and use Google Street View to scout out destinations.
+That’s why holidaymakers check out online reviews, watch videos, look at destinations on Instagram, and use Google Street View to scout the local area.
 All that happens before someone books up.

 Something similar goes on within healthcare (and lots of other sectors).
 In fact, Google found that consumers will engage with a product or service 4.3 times on average before converting.

 In other words, it’s not just the last click or call that’ll win business for you.
-New clients may have seen an advert, picked up a flyer, spotted something on social media or dialled the number on the sign outside your practice.
+New clients may have seen an advert, picked up a flyer, spotted something on social media, or called the number on the sign outside your practice.
 And it’s essential to know which of these is delivering results.